-We are building a core network for the future, among other things that means that we don’t bring every single legacy feature with us.
+We are building a core network for the future, among other things that means that we don't bring every single legacy feature with us.
 In other words, if you are an existing MNO with legacy infrastructure you can probably not scrap your existing core network immediately, but set up our core network in parallel with your existing one, and migrate over time.
 Furthermore, we do not currently have nodes such as the SGSN/S-GW, VLR, MSC and MME in-house.
-These are possible to partner for, and it is likely we would expect into these nodes as we go along.
+These are possible to partner for, and it is likely we will develop these nodes as we go along.

 What 'Gs' do you support?

 What functionality does your network support?

 We deliver user databases, voice, messaging and Internet connectivity from the core network.
 In telco terms we have the HLR/HSS, SMSC, MMSC, G-MSC and PGW.